Home Articles On doing Kinbaku for music videos – an interview with Master “K”...

 0

-First off, congratulations on the release and nice reception for the “Come Unwound” (now available for viewing on YouTube) as well as the great review in the LA Weekly.
+First off, congratulations on the release and nice reception for the “Come Unwound” video (now available for viewing on YouTube) as well as the great review in the LA Weekly.

 Thank you.
 However, the credit should go to Anna Bulbrook and Mark Sallis of The Bulls and the video’s director Evan Mathis.
 They did all the important work.
 We (the LA Rope Dojo) were only part of the design of the video.